 It should be noted that not every module listed in this handbook may be available every year, and changes may be made to the details of the modules.
 You are advised to contact the Faculty of Science and Engineering directly if you require further information.

-It is likely that the module descriptors for the September-January modules will be updated by module coordinators later in the year.
+Please note that module descriptors for September-January modules might change later in the academic year.